vblanco20-1/vulkan-guide/docs/extra-chapter/graphics_analysis_metafor.md

 Once all of the point lights are rendered, it applies a full-screen quad that draws the global light of the scene.
 ![map]({{site.baseurl}}/diagrams/metafor/deferred_global.png)

 We are going to see a LOT of these full-screen quads.
-The game doesnt use compute for drawing, so it does all of its postprocessing as fullscreen quads of layers and layers, completely murdering the poor steamdeck bandwidth.
+The game doesnt use compute for drawing, and instead opts to use full-screen quads that do that logic in the pixel shader.
+While doing this is OK if you really need to run that logic on all pixels, this engine likes to do postprocessing and effects as layers and layers of full-screen quads with low performance.

 After the global light, we see another 3 full-screen quads one after another.
 One of them draws a sky/background using a lower resolution image, the other applies the background on top of the full resolution one, and the 3rd applies global fog.
 These are all subtle, so they look very similar to the image above.